justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

     This file can be downloaded using its button on the Access & Security -> API Access menu in the dashboard.
 Either upload the file to your instance or copy/paste its contents into a file on this instance.
-Once you are done, you can run it like the following to setu p your root user environment with the necessary variables to communciate with the glance image service:
+Once you are done, you can run it like the following to set up your root user environment with the necessary variables to communicate with the glance image service:

 .. code-block:: console